Patrick Razak: Horoya A.C

-On 10 October 2018, Razak was signed by Horoya a top flight team in Guinea for a reported fee of $150,000.
+On 10 October 2018, Razak was signed by Horoya, a top-flight team in Guinea, for a reported fee of $150,000.
 He signed a two-year contract with club on the CAF transfer deadline day to continue his career.
 He won the Guinean league in his first season with club.
 His contract was terminated in November 2019, which due to the fact that over his short stint with club, he struggled to establish himself in the team due to recurring injuries and an overload of players who played in the same role as him including Ghanaian born Burkinabe international Mandela Ocansey.

 Return to Hearts

 In August 2020, after staying without a club for nine months, there were reports that he was set to rejoin his former club Hearts of Oak.
 He finally signed a three-year deal with club in October 2020 ahead of their 2020–21 season after training with them for weeks.
 Upon his return, he featured in 31 league matches to help Hearts win the coveted league trophy for the first time since 2009 ending a 12-year trophy drought.
 He also won the Ghanaian FA Cup at the end of the season, after starting in the final and playing 80 minutes before being substituted for Victor Aidoo.
-The match went into penalty shootout with Hearts winning by 8–7 after the match ended in a goalless draw at end of extra time.
+The match went into a penalty shootout with Hearts winning by 8–7 after the match ended in a goalless draw at the end of extra time.